 Sustainability risk assessments in complex supply chains

-The ‘Raw Materials Scanner’ provides relevant information to assess and improve supply chain risks related to materials scarcity.
+The ‘Resources Scanner’ provides relevant information to assess and improve supply chain risks related to materials scarcity.
 It is a tool to build more resilient and sustainable supply chains and ensure the sustainable use of raw materials. lt is composed of searchable factsheets for 2,500 product groups and 64 raw materials.
 Those contain information such as the availability, price volatility, and risks relating to raw materials and product groups.
-The Raw Materials Scanner also provides perspectives on various approaches on how to mitigate these supply chain risks.
+The Resources Scanner also provides perspectives on various approaches on how to mitigate these supply chain risks.

 Sharing in the new economy